 The DH+ will operate from an input voltage of around 4V (5V or higher recommended) to as high as 16V DC.
-It draws from ~1.5mA to as much as 70mA when all the LED's are on and the RS232 port is in use.
+It draws from ~1.5mA to as much as 70mA when all the LED's are on and RS232 port is in use.
 To make the unit portable and easy to use, a small 9V battery compartment is located at the top end of the case.
-Simply open the port and install a 9V battery.
+Simply open the port and install a 9V battery or plug in a USB cable to power unit from USB port.
+When both USB and a battery are present, the battery is used first.

 Depending on what the unit is being used for, a typical 9V battery will last from 24 hours to as much as 2 weeks of continuous use.
 Many users use lower modes like SLEEP and DEEPSLEEP or only turn on the unit when it is needed, so the DH+ lasts much longer under typical circumstances.
+If providing power by USB, be sure to use a full power port.
 See section 3.5 for information on using low power modes.

-There are several ways other than an alkaline 9V battery to power DH+:
+If USB power is not available, there are several ways other than an alkaline 9V battery to power DH+: